FAQ sponsor licence UK immigration

 There can be numerous reasons for the refusal of your sponsor licence by the Home Office.

-• The organisation has submitted incorrect documents
+• You submitted incorrect documents

 2. What are the categories of UK Worker Sponsor Licence?

-The Worker Licence is divided into four different categories :
+The Worker Licence is divided into four different categories:

 • Skilled Worker